rom4nce/main/README.md

 # discord dm purger
 use this code to purge one discord dm ^_^
 # steps to running
-enter your token where it says "your token" (keep the quotation marks)
+enter your token where it says "token_here" (keep the quotation marks)

 change the prefix and/or word to whatever you want it to be